 About Rick Porrello

 Rick Porrello wears many hats.
-He is a Cleveland-area police chief and author of The Rise and Fall of the Cleveland Mafia.
+He is a retired Cleveland-area police chief and author of The Rise and Fall of the Cleveland Mafia.

 Porrello began writing his first book during research into the murders of his grandfather and three uncles, who were mob leaders killed in Prohibition-era violence.
 Read the Preface.